How To Accept Credit & Debit Card Payments on Your Website

 Merchant Aggregators

-Merchant aggregators, also called payment service providers (PSPs), allow very small businesses and non-business website owners to accept credit cards without applying for their own merchant account.
+Merchant aggregators, also called payment service providers (PSPs), allow very small businesses and non-business website owners to accept credit cards without applying for their own merchant accounts.

 Rather than assign individual merchant accounts to each of their members, aggregate payment processors act as the merchants and process all of their members’ online credit card payments through the company’s shared merchant account.